St. Peter's Basilica: Saint Peter's burial site

 Catholic tradition holds that Peter, after a ministry of thirty-four years, travelled to Rome and met his martyrdom there along with Paul on 13 October 64 AD during the reign of the Roman Emperor Nero.
 His execution was one of the many martyrdoms of Christians following the Great Fire of Rome.
 According to Jerome, Peter was crucified head downwards, by his own request because he considered himself unworthy to die in the same manner as Jesus.
 The crucifixion took place near an ancient Egyptian obelisk in the Circus of Nero.
 The obelisk now stands in St. Peter's Square and is revered as a "witness" to Peter's death.
 It is one of several ancient Obelisks of Rome.

 According to tradition, Peter's remains were buried just outside the Circus, on the Mons Vaticanus across the Via Cornelia from the Circus, less than 150 m from his place of death.
 The Via Cornelia was a road which ran east-to-west along the north wall of the Circus on land now covered by the southern portions of the Basilica and St. Peter's Square.
 A shrine was built on this site some years later.
 Almost three hundred years later, Old St. Peter's Basilica was constructed over this site.

 The area now covered by the Vatican City had been a cemetery for some years before the Circus of Nero was built.
-It was a burial ground for the numerous executions in the Circus and contained many Christian burials because for many years after the burial of Saint Peter many Christians chose to be buried near Peter.
+It was a burial ground for the numerous executions in the Circus and contained many Christian burials as for many years after the burial of Saint Peter, many Christians chose to be buried near him.